 This change in behavior is called sundown Syndrome, sundowners Syndrome, or sundowning. the experts are not sure what triggers this.
 Here at Loving Assisted Living, we are here to help you and explain sundowning.

 What Is Sundown Syndrome?

-This affects people with Alzheimer’s and other forms of dementia It can also affect seniors that are recovering from surgery in hospital can experience sundown syndrome.
+This affects people with Alzheimer’s and other forms of dementia It can also affect seniors that are recovering from surgery in the hospital and can experience sundown syndrome.

 What Are The Early Signs Of Sundowning?

 The symptoms of sundowning are not obvious and can be easily missed.
 Some of the most typical signs of sundown syndrome may include:

 - Shadowing caregivers or others